munificent/craftinginterpreters/book/a-virtual-machine.md

 In addition to imperative side effects, Lox has expressions that produce, modify, and consume values.
 Thus, our compiled bytecode needs a way to shuttle values around between the different instructions that need them.
-For example,
+For example:
-in:

 ```lox
 print 3 - 2;